RobTillaart/I2C_PWM_generator/README.md

 ### PWM

-THe PWM pins of the Arduino UNO are:
+The PWM pins of the Arduino UNO are:

 ```
 int PWMpins[6] = {3, 5, 6, 9, 10, 11};`